|

 Around the same time on the Tuesday

-afternoon as the Pierrepoint brothers arrived at the prison so did her
+afternoon that the Pierrepoint brothers arrived at the prison so did her

 solicitor Mr. Lloyd and a warder mistook him for one the brothers.
 Mr. Lloyd had drawn up Rhoda’s will and had